LakshGehani/Indicator-Tester/README.md

 ## Acknowledgments

 - This project leverages the power of Python, Dash, Plotly, and financial APIs to provide valuable insights and real-time market analysis.

-- Special thanks to the Kotak Neo API for providing live market data.

 Enjoy using this Supertrend Backtesting and Live Data Analysis tool for your financial analysis and trading needs!